Nerve injuries in children

 • Muscle wasting

-How are Nerve Injuries diagnosed?
+How are nerve injuries in children diagnosed?

 Your child’s provider will perform a complete physical examination and assess how your child’s muscle control and sensation have been affected by the nerve injury.
 If a repetitive stress or postural injury – like carpal tunnel or thoracic outlet syndrome – is suspected, the provider may recommend specific activities or modifications to current activities.